 · Pediatric Center featuring the largest free-standing specialty care center on Long Island, a separate Pediatric Emergency Department, Pediatric Intensive Care Unit and a Level III NICU.

 “Good Sam provides more services than any other facility on the south shore,” said Dr. Bramante.
 “Everyone thinks of Good Sam as a community hospital, but it’s really a tertiary care academic hospital within a community setting, providing incredible resources to local residents in Suffolk County and across the entire south shore of Long Island.”

-In addition to a wide range of services to enhance patient care, Good Samaritan is also pleased to announce Aim For Excellence, a program designed to efficiently revolutionize operations, patient flow and prepare the organization for the future of health care delivery.
+In addition to a wide range of services to enhance patient care, Good Samaritan developed Aim 4 Excellence, a program designed to efficiently revolutionize operations, patient flow and prepare the organization for the future of health care delivery.
 A cornerstone of the project is new clinical technology software that monitors the status of patients from the time they are admitted to the hospital, through the scheduling of tests and treatments, to preparation for discharge.
 The project was implemented at the start of 2017 with the help of Care Logistics, and already provided positive results stemming from increased communication.